Materials-Consortia/OPTIMADE/optimade.rst

 url\_stable\_until
 ~~~~~~~~~~~~~~~~~~

-- **Description**: Point in time until which the URL in `url` is guaranteed to stay stable.
+- **Description**: Point in time until which the URL in :property:`url` is guaranteed to stay stable.
 - **Type**: timestamp
 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.
-  - :val:`null` means that there is no stability guarantee for the URL in `url`.
+  - :val:`null` means that there is no stability guarantee for the URL in :property:`url`.
     Indefinite support could be communicated by providing a date sufficiently far in the future, for example, :val:`9999-12-31`.

 name